 - Slash the grass or weeds

-- Soak your newspaper in water (eg. in a wheelbarrow or large bucket filled with water).
+- Soak your newspaper or cardboard in water (e.g., in a wheelbarrow).

-- Cover the area with thick layers of the damp newspaper (at least 6 pages thick -- more if any runner gasses are present), overlapping by 10-15 cm.
+- Cover the area with thick layers of the damp newspaper (at least 6 pages thick — more if any runner gasses like couch or kikuyu grass are present), overlapping by 10-15 cm.
 Be thorough!

 - On top of the newspaper layer, alternate the following –